AVLtoday City Guide Play Banner

 • Pet-friendly: Yes, on leash

-In the summer, blueberries are ripe for the picking and rhododendrons famously decorate the landscape of this iconic Asheville trail — but the panoramic views of Pisgah are sublime all year-long (just make sure the Blue Ridge Parkway is open before heading out).
+Rhododendrons famously decorate the landscape of this iconic Asheville trail in early June — but the panoramic views of Pisgah are sublime all year long (just make sure the Blue Ridge Parkway is open before heading out).
+Make sure you stay on the trail and within the rock wall at the summit to avoid damaging the local flora.
+Note: This section of the Blue Ridge Parkway is temporarily closed.

 Mt.
 Pisgah, Blue Ridge Parkway Milepost 407.6